A Business & Banking Law Firm

 - Mediation helps preserve amicable relationships.
 Litigation can become tense and emotional, and at times, can feel like a personal attack.
 If you want or need to preserve amicable relationships while still efficiently settling your dispute, mediation can provide a perfect alternative to litigation.

 Business Dispute Mediation with Maselli, Mills & Fornal

 Maselli, Mills & Fornal attorneys Perry S. Warren and Paul J. Maselli offer their services as mediators to attorneys and litigants alike.
 In addition to having represented hundreds of clients in mediation sessions, attorney Perry S. Warren is a certified mediator.
-Perry, who is certified by the Supreme Court of New Jersey as a civil trial attorney, brings his litigation experience and ability to see all sides of an issue to the mediation table.

 Further, having recently completed the Civil Mediation Training Course, Perry is in the process of fulfilling the requirements for Admission to the Roster of Mediators for New Jersey Superior Court Civil, General Equity and Probate Cases.
 Perry is available to serve as mediator for all disputes.
 In addition, Maselli, Mills & Fornal attorney Paul J. Maselli has served as a mediator in civil and bankruptcy matters, and also is available to provide business dispute mediation services.

 If you are interested in utilizing mediation as a means to resolve a business dispute, or if you have additional questions about how mediation compares to litigation, contact Maselli, Mills & Fornal online or by phone at (800) 891-2657 today.